 I did not take to religion as a young man.
 Indeed, I was vehemently atheistic and anti-religious.
-In many ways, I am still anti-religious; at least I am 'anti' the kind of religion that promotes 'us vs. them' thinking, that insists that it knows the right answer - as if there is just one - that tells us what we should think, believe, and do, and dangles rewards and threatens punishment to get us to behave.
+I am still a non-theist and, in many ways, I am still anti-religious; at least I am 'anti' the kind of religion that promotes 'us vs. them' thinking, that insists that it knows the right answer - as if there is just one - that tells us what we should think, believe, and do, and dangles rewards and threatens punishment to get us to behave.

 I chose to study science, earning a PhD in Biology and a Master's in Business, both at the Massachusetts Institute of Technology (MIT).
 I went on to have a rewarding career in the biotechnology industry.
 As a scientist, I would not entertain any ideas that could not be proven in a well-designed, objective experiment.

 So, when I found myself in a Unitarian Universalist congregation in Lexington, Massachusetts, it was a bit surprising to those who knew me, and to me as well!
 My wife Miriam and I had decided to give it a try, but only for our young son's benefit - or so we thought.